scsketch/pagemaster-rn/README.md

 ### 3B.
 Run on your mobile device

 _IMPORTANT:_ Make sure your mobile device is on the same WiFi network as your computer running the Pagemaster backend.
-Otherwise the React-Native client running on your phone won't be able to connect to the backend running on your machine (you will see a "Unable to connect to server" message when you try to sign up / log in).
+Otherwise the React-Native client running on your phone won't be able to connect to the backend running on your machine (you will see an "Unable to connect to server" message when you try to sign up / log in).

 #### - Modify .env file